275-251-Great Vocals

 Writer/Composer: Sam Cooke / L.C.
 Cooke (1957)

-This was the song that launched Sam Cooke’s career as a Soul / R&B / Blues / Pop star, his second song on our list.
-This American singer/songwriter and former lead singer of the Gospel group, the Soul Stirrers, applied his voice in such a way—it just oozed with Soul!
+This was the song that launched Sam Cooke’s career as a Soul / R&B / Blues / Pop star, his 2nd song on our list.
+This American singer / songwriter and former lead singer of the Gospel group, the Soul Stirrers, applied his voice in such a way—it just oozed with Soul!
 You can feel it in his every word, every nuance, every syllable, and his pitch-perfect sound was silky-smooth.
-Remember the bridge, “At first, I thought it was infatuation / But woo, I’ve lasted so long / Now I find myself wanting / To marry you and take you home, whoa-oh,” This selection assures us of the sweet, romantic, giddy feeling that blossoms into true love…Ecstatic, Euphoric!
+Among his many hits were Only Sixteen, Bring it on Home to Me and Cupid.
+Remember the bridge in this glorious number, “At first, I thought it was infatuation / But woo, I’ve lasted so long / Now I find myself wanting / To marry you and take you home, whoa-oh,” This selection assures us of the sweet, romantic, giddy feeling that blossoms into true love…Ecstatic and Euphoric!

 https://youtu.be/mrwfB4aAZZc?si=wDKh-7DtpdAnSN8_0